Coni63/webGL-movie/README.md

 * max_depth : Depth of the frustum
 * display_fps : hide/show the Stats Panel
 * regenerate : same as pressing "g"

+### For Model 2, 3 & 4 :

+#### Movements

+You can move the camera with :

+* left-click : rotation of the camera around a point ( initial position is (0, 0, 0) )
+* mouse-wheel : zoom

+#### Options

+For model 2 and 3, you can

+* play with colors (sphere, and light)
+* Hide/Show the Sphere
+* Hide/Show the FPS

+On model 4, there is no option as there is no light/sphere.
+Instead, Posters will be displayed on this area on Mouve Over a Movie.

 ## Authors